 In the end I can say that it was an amazing experience and I have to make compliments to all my team mates.
 You rock!

 Die Young is available on Steam

-During Die Young production, due to issues I had with production itself (that I will not explain on this article) and a great job offer, I moved to Ubisoft Reflections to work on The Division 2 as a Technical Artist.
+During Die Young production, due to issues I had with the project manager (that I will not explain on this article) and a great job offer, I moved to Ubisoft Reflections to work on The Division 2 as a Technical Artist.

-Producer decided to change credits after some months, as production obviously evolves and things change, swapping rules and putting me in the very end of the queue, as a simple Environment Artist (new credits are available on the new version of the game).
+Die Young Project Manager decided to change credits after few months, as production obviously evolves and things change, swapping rules and putting me in the very end of the queue, deciding that my work was only classifiable as Environment Artist.